jorbush/emotion-detector/README.md

 ## Features

-- Real-time emotion detection using face-api.js
+- Real-time emotion detection using face-api.js.
-- ASCII robot face that mimics the user's emotional state
+- ASCII robot face that mimics the user's emotional state.
-- Uses a voice synthesizer to tell the detected emotion
+- Uses a voice synthesizer to tell the detected emotion (can be muted).
-- Dark/light theme
+- Dark/light theme.

 ## Technologies Used